alxrojas/dicomhandler/docs/source/_dynamic/README.rst

 .. code-block:: python

-   di_rotated = di.rotate('5 GTV', 0.5, 'pitch')
+   di_rotated = di.displace('5 GTV', 0.5, 'pitch')
-   di_translated = di.translate('5 GTV', 1.0, 'x')
+   di_translated = di.displace('5 GTV', 1.0, 'x')

 Or for an arbritary point:

 .. code-block:: python

-   di_rotated = di.rotate('5 GTV', 0.5, 'pitch', [4.0, -50.0, 20.0])
+   di_rotated = di.displace('5 GTV', 0.5, 'pitch', [4.0, -50.0, 20.0])
-   di_translated = di.translate('5 GTV', 1.0, 'x', [4.0, -50.0, 20.0])
+   di_translated = di.displace('5 GTV', 1.0, 'x', [4.0, -50.0, 20.0])

 Information in dataframe
 ^^^^^^^^^^^^^^^^^^^^^^^^

 A dataframe is generated with the main information of the plan and structures, relevant for clinical statistics.
 By defaults, the dataframe is created for all targets' name from the plan file.
+Also, you can obtain the calculated areas of multileaf collimator (MLC) modulation.

+To obtain general plan information:

 .. code-block:: python

-   di.info_to_dataframe()

-If the names from the plan and structures files missmatch, it is possible to add manually the list of the target names as follows:
+   di.info_to_dataframe(area=False)

+To obtain the MLC areas:

 .. code-block:: python

-   targets = ['1 GTV +2.0 mm','2 GTV +2.0 mm','3 PTV +1.0 mm','4 PTV +1.0 mm','5 PTV +1.0 mm']
-   di.info_to_dataframe(targets)
+   di.info_to_dataframe(area=True)

-Excel files
+CSV files
-^^^^^^^^^^^
+^^^^^^^^^

-An .xlsx file is generated in the current directory with some information.
+A csv file is generated in the current directory with some information.

 Structures
 ~~~~~~~~~~